dag/vim2hs/README.md

 * In function definitions, the name of the function is highlighted differently from its arguments, even if the equal sign is on another line (most or all other syntax highlighters get this wrong).
-* Template Haskell declaration splices are highlighted as pre-processor macros, without conflicting with the highlighting of function definitions or data declarations etc (again, most others get this wrong)
 * Top-level definitions such as functions, classes and instances and data declarations form folds, as you can see in the `foldcolumn` to the left of the line numbers.
 Closed folds are given a consistent `foldtext`